Mitalie/hive-minitalk/protocol.md

 this protocol so the sender is ignored.
 Active client is still informed of possible lost signal and goes through recovery procedure.

-## Approach B: data signal and control signal
+## Signal protocol, approach B: data signal and control signal

 ### Design